How does DELTASCAN work?

 DeltaScan uses EEG (ElectroEncephaloGraphy) to measure the brain activity of patients.
 The DeltaScan algorithm (based on artificial intelligence, AI) analyses whether and to what extent delta waves are present in the EEG.
 These waves correlate very strongly with acute encephalopathy and delirium.

-DeltaScan uses electroencephalography (EEG) to measure the patient’s brain activity.
-DeltaScan’s EEG registrations cannot be traced back to a specific patient as DeltaScan does not register patient data.
-With the hospital’s agreement, Prolira will collect measurement data for testing and further improvement of the DeltaScan algorithm.
+The EEG recordings cannot be traced to a specific patient.
+DeltaScan does not record any patient details.
+With the hospital’s consent, Prolira will collect the measurement data and use it for testing and continuous improvement of the DeltaScan algorithm.

-No, a measurement with DeltaScan is harmless and without any discomfort or pain.
-The patch is removed from the head immediately after a measurement.
+No, a DeltaScan measurement is harmless and does not cause discomfort.
+The patch is removed from the head immediately after the measurement.